galaxyproject/training-material/topics/assembly/tutorials/vgp_genome_assembly/tutorial.md

 ## Uploading `fasta` datasets from Zenodo

-The following two steps demonstrate how to upload three PacBio {HiFi} datasets into you Galaxy history.
+The following two steps demonstrate how to upload three PacBio {HiFi} datasets into your Galaxy history.

 > <hands-on-title><b>Uploading <tt>FASTA</tt> datasets from Zenodo</b></hands-on-title>
 >